UEABIO/physalia-intro-stats-2023/docs/12-Introduction-to-statistics.md

 # Why not have a go and see what you can make?
 ```

 The graph clearly shows that the average height of the 'crossed' plants is greater than that of the 'selfed' plants.
-But we need to investigate further in order to determine whether the signal (any apparent differences in mean values) is greater than the level of noise (variance within the different groups).
+But we need to investigate further to determine whether the signal (any apparent differences in mean values) is greater than the level of noise (variance within the different groups).

-The variance appears to be roughly similar between the two groups - though by making a graph we can now clearly see that in the crossed group, there is a *potential* outlier with a value of 12.
+The variance appears to be roughly similar between the two groups, though by making a graph, we can now clearly see that in the crossed group, there are two *potential* outliers both with a value of 12.

 #### Comparing groups

 As we have seen previously we can use various tidy functions to determine the mean and standard deviations of our groups.